monarin/psana-nersc/psdaq/instructions/21_new_timing_node.md

        		aes-stream-driver = v5.16.0 (or later)
 		rogue = v5.13.0 (or later)
 ```
-1. You'll need to find the right version of Rogue that was used to install the current firmware image.
+1.1 You'll need to find the right version of Rogue that was used to install the current firmware image.
 You can do this buy looking at
 ```
 conda env list
 ```
 and try to look for the older env with the older Rogue.
-2. Use the right version of cameralink_gateway for running the updatePcieFpga.py (above), the available versions are:
+1.2 Use the right version of cameralink_gateway for running the updatePcieFpga.py (above), the available versions are:
 ```
 ls ~cpo/git/cameralink-gateway-*
 ```
+2. datadev_0 is the default drive, use --dev /dev/datadev_1 otherwise
+3. Add --type SPIx8 to prevent updatePcieFpga from not looking for _primary and _secondary files.
 ### Check datadev driver
 It's also likely that the node will have the old version of datadev.ko, kcuSim, kcuStatus, and tdetsim.
 Copy them from /usr/local/sbin/ on the current working node.
 ### Troubleshoot